 Figure 3 shows the Proposed Fencing Plan.
 This includes details of existing fence structures, as well as proposed future fences.
-It is stressed that that proposed fencing detailed in Figure 3 is indicative only, as it is dependent on final alignments and designs of developments such as the East Link Road and the 4th Runway and associated runway extensions.
+It is stressed that that proposed fencing detailed in Figure 3 is indicative only, as it is dependent on final alignments and designs of developments such as the East Link Road and the 4th Runway.